Frost & Sullivan Sound the Alarm for Secure Communications

 These questions arise because by design each app is a separate communication channel.
 Since the app providers want you to use their app, not their competitors, you can’t see your WhatsApp messages in Slack and vice versa.
 Services like WhatsApp and Skype, which have an intense focus on the consumer market, offer a contact import feature that actually merges your employees’ business and personal contacts.
 Your employees now must remember which apps they used for a given project and whether Matt is a business contact or their child’s first-grade teacher.

 By turning to consumer communication tools, you lose control over your data.
 You cannot control its monetization or monitor its security.
 However, as Frost & Sullivan point out, these patchwork solutions introduce a greater problem—data sovereignty.

 Do these apps house your data in your geographic region?
-If not, are their servers hosted in a country with privacy laws compatible with your own?
-If you work in the financial sector, healthcare, or government, are the apps compliant with your industry and national regulations?
+If not, are their servers hosted in a country with data protection and privacy laws compatible with your own?
+If you work in the financial sector, healthcare, or government, are the apps in compliance with data protection and with your industry and national regulations?
 What are the consequences to your organization if they aren’t?

 We appreciate Frost & Sullivan’s in-depth look into these and other issues surrounding the need for secure enterprise communications and thank them for acknowledging Adeya’s encrypted messaging platform as a key player in the secure communications market:

 “The Adeya secure communications platform offers a white-label solution that provides strong integration with existing company IT that may dissuade employees from deploying shadow IT, while increasing productivity.”

 Jason Reed, Senior Industry Analyst – Cybersecurity, Frost & Sullivan